mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ### SECTION 2: REQUIREMENT

-1. Following the Planned CFP Process outlined above, GC is seeking feedback in the LOI as to:
+1. Following the Planned CFP Process outlined above, GC is seeking feedback in the LOI as to whether:

-a. whether three weeks is enough time to develop a working prototype for the presentation.
+a. three weeks is enough time to develop a working prototype for the presentation.

-b. whether three weeks $15,000 is an appropriate amount to develop a working prototype as described above.
+b. $15,000 is an appropriate amount to develop a working prototype as described above.

-c. whether the description of the working prototype is sufficiently clear to prepare the demonstration?
+c. the description of the working prototype is sufficiently clear to prepare the demonstration?

 2. In your view, are there problems with what has been outlined in the Letter of Interest?